observatorycontrolsystem/adaptive_scheduler/README.md

 to get the set of schedulable requests, and cancel and submit sets of observations on sites.
 It solves an optimization problem using a mixed integer programming solver to maximize the priority of scheduled observations.
 It supports the three types of observations within the Observation Portal (Normal, Rapid Request, and Time Critical).
-It has optional support to query elasticsearch to incorporate telescope telemetry into it's decision to schedule on a telescope.
+It has optional support to query OpenSearch to incorporate telescope telemetry into it's decision to schedule on a telescope.
 It connects to the [Configuration Database](https://github.com/observatorycontrolsystem/configdb) to get the set of schedulable instruments.